mhs42/battleships-clone/README.md

 - Muhammad Haris Saad
 - Shehryar Sohail

-This is a program based off the famous board game "Battleships".

-It is a game played between two players.
+This is a program based off the famous board game "Battleships", which is a game played between two players.

 Each player has 5 ships:
-	Ship 1 (Dimensions 2x1)
+-Ship 1 (Dimensions 2x1)
-	Ship 2 (Dimensions 3x1)
+-Ship 2 (Dimensions 3x1)
-	Ship 3 (Dimensions 3x1)
+-Ship 3 (Dimensions 3x1)
-	Ship 4 (Dimensions 4x1)
+-Ship 4 (Dimensions 4x1)
-	Ship 5 (Dimensions 5x1)
+-Ship 5 (Dimensions 5x1)

-To begin with, both players must place their ships on a 10x10 grid (0,0 to 9,9) on separate turns.
+To begin, both players must place their ships on a 10x10 grid (0,0 to 9,9) on separate turns.
 To prevent cheating, one player must look away when it is the other's turn.

 Players will be asked to enter the coordinates of a specific element, by being told to enter a row number and a column number.